-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Zapata Corporation, a Delaware corporation ("Zapata" or the "Company"), will be held at Bloomberg Financial Markets Commodity News, 499 Park Avenue, New York, New York 10022, on March 22, 1999, at 9:00 a.m., EST, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Zapata Corporation, a Delaware corporation ("Zapata" or the "Company"), will be held at Bloomberg Financial Markets Commodity News, 499 Park Avenue, New York, New York 10022, on April 13, 1999, at 12:00 p.m., EST, for the following purposes:

-- 1. To elect two Class I directors (each to serve a one year term expiring at the Annual Meeting of Stockholders to be held in 2000, three Class II directors (each to serve a two year term expiring at the Annual Meeting of Stockholders to be held in 2001) and two Class III directors (each to serve a three year term expiring at the Annual Meeting of Stockholders to be held in 2002), in each case until their successors are elected and qualified; - To consider and vote on a proposal to adopt and approve a Merger Agreement providing for the merger of the Company with and into a wholly-owned Nevada subsidiary for the purpose of changing the Company's state of incorporation from Delaware to Nevada and making certain changes in the Charter and the By-Laws; - To consider and vote on a proposal to amend the Company's 1996 Long-Term Incentive Plan to increase the total number of shares available for awards from 5,000,000 shares to 10,000,000 shares; - To ratify the appointment of PricewaterhouseCoopers, LLP as the Company's independent public accountants for the fiscal year ending September 30, 1999; - 5.
-If presented at the Annual Meeting, to consider and vote on the stockholder proposal regarding post-meeting reports described in the accompanying Proxy Statement; - 6.
+- 1. To elect two Class I directors (each to serve a three year term expiring at the Annual Meeting of Stockholders to be held in 2002, three Class II directors (each to serve a one year term expiring at the Annual Meeting of Stockholders to be held in 2000) and two Class III directors (each to serve a two year term expiring at the Annual Meeting of Stockholders to be held in 2001), in each case until their successors are elected and qualified; - To consider and vote on a proposal to merge the Company with and into a wholly-owned Nevada subsidiary for the purpose of changing the Company's state of incorporation from Delaware to Nevada and all related transactions, including certain changes in the Company's Charter and the By-Laws; - 3.
+To consider and vote on a proposal to amend the Company's 1996 Long-Term Incentive Plan to increase the total number of shares available for awards from 5,000,000 shares to 10,000,000 shares; - 4.
+To ratify the appointment of PricewaterhouseCoopers, LLP as the Company's independent public accountants; - If presented at the Annual Meeting, to consider and vote on the stockholder proposal regarding post-meeting reports described in the accompanying Proxy Statement; - 6.
 If presented at the Annual Meeting, to consider and vote on the stockholder proposal regarding an extraordinary distribution described in the accompanying Proxy Statement; and - 7.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.